La campanella: Music

-The étude is played at a brisk allegretto tempo and features right hand jumps between intervals larger than one octave, sometimes even stretching for two whole octaves within the time of a sixteenth note.
-As a whole, the étude can be practiced to increase dexterity and accuracy at large jumps on the piano, along with agility of the weaker fingers of the hand.
+The étude is played at a gentle, brisk allegretto tempo and features constant octave hand jumps between intervals larger than one octave, sometimes even stretching for two whole octaves within the time of a sixteenth note.
+As a whole, the étude can be practiced to increase dexterity and accuracy at large jumps on the piano, along with agility of the weaker fingers of the hand and muscles within the forearm and wrist.
 The largest intervals reached by the right hand are fifteenths (two octaves) and sixteenths (two octaves and a second).
-Sixteenth notes are played between the two notes, and the same note is played two octaves or two octaves and a second higher with no rest.
+Sixteenth notes are played between the two notes, and the same note is played two octaves or two octaves and a second higher with little to (depending on the arrangement) no rest.
 Little time is provided for the pianist to move the hand, thus forcing the pianist to avoid tension within the muscles.
-Fifteenth intervals are quite common in the beginning of the étude, while the sixteenth intervals appear twice, at the thirtieth and thirty-second measures.
+Fifteenth intervals are quite common in the beginning of the étude, while the sixteenth intervals appear twice, at the first thirtieth and thirty-second measures.

 However, the left hand studies about four extremely large intervals, larger than those in the right hand.
 For example, in bar 101, the left hand makes a sixteenth-note jump of just a half-step below three octaves.
 The étude also involves other technical difficulties, e.g. trills with the fourth and fifth fingers starting on measure 80 and lasting for 4 bars, and fast chromatic scales starting on measure 73.

+Arrangements

-The work has been arranged by other composers and pianists, most notably Ferruccio Busoni and Marc-André Hamelin.
+The work of Franz Liszt has been arranged by other composers and pianists, most notably Ferruccio Busoni and Marc-André Hamelin.

+Derivative works

+In September 2022, the original "La Campanella" violin theme from Paganini's Violin Concerto No. 2 was sampled as part of the instrumental for the song "Shut Down" by South Korean girl group Blackpink.

+The song is in the key of B-flat minor.